When to Call the Doctor about Your Headache Symptoms

 - Headache with a fever, shortness of breath, stiff neck, or rash

-- Headache pain that awakens you at night
+- Headache pain that awakens you up at night

 - Headaches with severe nausea and vomiting